-One of Mexico‘s most popular touristic destinations, Cancun is often matched with images of big all-inclusive resorts, loud spring break crowds and hordes of tourists.
-But, while you can sometimes find a lot of those, if you want to get off the beaten path there are also some pretty unusual things to do in Cancun.
-These are our top picks.
+One of Mexico‘s most popular tourist destinations, Cancun often evokes images of massive all-inclusive resorts, loud spring break crowds, and hordes of tourists.
+But, even though you can sometimes find a lot of those, if you want to get off the beaten path, there are also some pretty unusual things to do in Cancun.
+Here are our top picks.

 Cancun Underwater Museum